padolsey/SIML/readme.md

 Nope.
 SIML has some hidden gems.
 Some are still being tweaked.

-For example, you can use the syntax `(.../.../...)` to form an ExclusiveGroup which will make SIML form expand a hierarchy to conform to the alternates you specify:
+For example, you can use the syntax `(.../.../...)` to form an ExclusiveGroup which will make SIML expand a hierarchy to conform to the alternates you specify:

 ```text
 a (b/c) // <a><b></b></a><a><c></c></a>